carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 {: .output}

-The next function shows even further flexibility: it is variadic, i.e. it may accept two or more arguments, the first two will be assigned to variables `f` and `n`, and the rest will be available in the list `r` (this is indicated by `...` after `r`).
+The next function shows even further flexibility: it is variadic, i.e. it may accept two or more arguments, the first two of which will be assigned to the variables `f` and `n`, and the rest of which will be available in the list `r` (this is indicated by `...` after `r`).
 The first argument is the testing function, the second is the order to check, and the third and the fourth are the numbers of the first and last groups of this order that should be checked.
 By default, the last two are equal to 1 and `NrSmallGroups(n)` respectively.
-This function also shows how to validate the input and produce user-friendly error messages in case of wrong arguments.
+This function also shows how to validate the input and produce user-friendly error messages in case of invalid arguments.

 In addition, this function demonstrates how to use `Info` messages that may be switched on and off by setting appropriate `Info` level.
 The need